harshsenjaliya/Enhanced-RRT-Algorithm-with-Path-Expansion-Heuristic-Sampling-for-Robot-Path-Planning/README.md

 The EP-RRT* algorithm was evaluated in diverse environments to compare its efficacy with traditional RRT* and RRT-Connect.
 Below are the results from various experimental setups:

 ### 1. General Environment
 A basic open space with minimal obstacles, showcasing the algorithm's general performance.
+In the image below, the first algorithm depicted from the left is RRT*, followed by RRT-Connect*, with the EP-RRT* algorithm showcased on the far right, highlighting the comparative performance of each approach.

 ![General Environment](results_general_environment.png)

 ### 2. Cluttered Environment
 A dense, obstacle-filled environment simulating urban settings.
+In the image below, the first algorithm depicted from the left is RRT*, followed by RRT-Connect*, with the EP-RRT* algorithm showcased on the far right, highlighting the comparative performance of each approach.

 ![Cluttered Environment](results_cluttered_environment.png)

 ### 3. Narrow Corridor Environment
 A long, thin passageway, designed to assess the algorithm's performance in constrained spaces.
+In the image below, the first algorithm depicted from the left is RRT*, followed by RRT-Connect*, with the EP-RRT* algorithm showcased on the far right, highlighting the comparative performance of each approach.

 ![Narrow Corridor](results_narrow_map.png)

 ### 4. Maze Environment
 A complex maze with multiple dead ends and pathways, testing the algorithm's efficiency to its limits.
+In the image below, the first algorithm depicted from the left is RRT*, followed by RRT-Connect*, with the EP-RRT* algorithm showcased on the far right, highlighting the comparative performance of each approach.

 ![Maze Environment](results_maze_map.png)